-In this case, we have some sort of data in the first 6 rows of column 1 and the active cell is A1 cell.
-If you press Ctrl + Down Arrow it will take you to the last used cell, not to the last row of the worksheet.
+We have some data in the first 6 rows of column 1, and the active cell is the A1 cell.
+If we press “Ctrl + Down Arrow, “it will take you to the last used cell, not to the last row of the worksheet.

-After the first 6 rows, we have a line break of one row and after that cell break, we have data in another 6 rows.
-First I will press the shortcut key Ctrl + Down Arrow and it will take me to last used row before the cell break i.e. 6th row.
+After the first 6 rows, we have a line break of one row, and after that cell break, we have data in another 6 rows.
+So first, we will press the shortcut key “Ctrl + Down Arrow.”
+It will take me to the last used row before the cell break, the 6th row.

-Now again I will press the shortcut key Ctrl + Down Arrow and see where it will go.
+Again, we will press the shortcut key “Ctrl + Down Arrow” and see where it will go.

-Upon pressing shortcut key one more time it has jumped to the next used cell, not to the end of the last used cell.
-Now press Ctrl + Down Arrow and it will take you to another last used row i.e. 13th row.
+Upon pressing the shortcut key one more time, it has jumped to the next used cell, not to the end of the last used cell.
+So now, we must press the “Ctrl + Down Arrow” key.
+It will take us to another last used row, the 13th row.

-Now if you press Ctrl + Down arrow it will take you to the last row of the worksheet.
-Like this going to the maximum number of rows with excel works.
+Now, if we press the “Ctrl + Down Arrow,” it will take us to the last row of the worksheet.
+Like this, going to the maximum number of rows with Excel works.

-Limit User Action to Specific Number of Rows
+Limit User Action to Specific Number of Rows in Excel

 Using Hide Method

-To hide from the 11th row onwards select all the rows till the 10,48,576 row.
+- To hide from the 11th row onwards, we must select all the rows till the 10,48,576 rows.